NHLRC2: Function

 The function of NHLRC2 is not yet fully understood.
 Using bioinformatic analysis, a "YVAD" motif was found to be conserved in eukaryotes, bacteria, and archaea.
 "YVAD" shows up three times alone in the human NHLRC2 protein.
-This motif is potential involved in inhibiting caspases 1, 2, 3, 4 & 5, thus possibly having anti-apoptotic properties.
+This motif is potentially involved in inhibiting caspases 1, 2, 3, 4 & 5, thus possibly having anti-apoptotic properties.

 Expression

 Normal Expression

 According to NCBI GEO microarray expression patterns, as well as UniGene's Expressed Sequence Tag (EST) profiles, NHLRC2 is expressed at low levels throughout most human tissues.

 Conditional Expression

-NCBI GEO Profiles detailed several conditions under which NHLRC2 expression is increase in comparison to base expression levels.
+NCBI GEO Profiles detailed several conditions under which NHLRC2 expression is increased in comparison to base expression levels.
 Many, but not all, conditional cases involved an increase of NHLRC2 expression in various cancer types, including—but not limited to—the following: leukemia, lymphomas, breast & mammary gland cancer, colorectal cancer, Wilms' tumor, and lung cancer.

 Homology

 NHLRC2 has no human paralogs.
 Extensive orthologs were identified, however, using NCBI's BLAST and BLAT programs.
 A select group of orthologs are detailed in the table below.
 This is not an exhaustive list of orthologs; rather, it shows the diversity of NHLRC2 orthologs.